mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 For the last a couple of months I'm working on an Angular 2 based [PWA](https://developers.google.com/web/progressive-web-apps/).
 The more complex the application gets, the more I appreciate that our choice was Angular!
 For routing we're using the initial Angular 2 router that is now deprecated.
 For sure we will migrate to the newest one once it gets stable but until then we have some problems to solve.

 One of the features that I miss most in both the new and the newest Angular 2 routes is the `resolve` functionality which the AngularJS 1.x router and the ui-router offer.
-In short, this functionality allows your application to load data on navigation event and render the routing component once the data has been successfully downloaded.
+In short, this functionality allows your application to load data on navigation events and render the routing component once the data has been successfully downloaded.

 With the `router-deprecated` module we can get similar behavior by using `@CanActivate` decorator, unfortunately we cannot take advantage of the dependency injection mechanism without [any dirty hacks](https://stackoverflow.com/questions/33462532/using-resolve-in-angular2-routes).